Gangamma-yn/PINNACLE-LABS-TASK-2-EVENTARA-WEBSITE/README.md

 This project is created for educational and internship purposes.

 Feel free to use and modify it for learning and personal projects.

----

-⭐ If you found this project useful, consider giving it a star on GitHub.